Reidmen/jllm/README.md

 # JLLM
 This repository contains pieces of code to run `Qwen3` models (`0.6B, 4B, 8B, 14B`).

-The goal is educacional and uses [llm-examples](https://github.com/jax-ml/jax-llm-examples/tree/main) as reference for the `JAX` implementation of `Qwen3` and `Llama` (wip) models; The idea is to have a *simpler* wrapper with instructions to run with Colab resources (v2-8 TPU).
+The goal is educacional and uses [llm-examples](https://github.com/jax-ml/jax-llm-examples/tree/main) as reference for the `JAX` implementation of `Qwen3` and `Llama` models; The idea is to have a *simpler* wrapper with instructions to run in Colab resources (v2-8 TPU).

 > [!NOTE]
-> The implementation here is a *simplified case of [jax-llm-examples](https://github.com/jax-ml/jax-llm-examples/tree/main)* and does NOT have quantization.
-The variable/function definitions are more verbose.
+> The implementation here is a *differs from [jax-llm-examples](https://github.com/jax-ml/jax-llm-examples/tree/main)* and does NOT have quantization.
+The variable/function definitions are more verbose, and it includes `top_p` sampling.
 > All credits **MUST** go to the JAX team.

 [![Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1NLGltk6abV0OnQ60H2uPmFwYoBfvHqij?usp=sharing)
 [![Kaggle](https://kaggle.com/static/images/open-in-kaggle.svg)](https://www.kaggle.com/code/reidmen/jllm-testing-8b)